The 10 Best Shows of 2025

-My colleagues and I have already consumed our fair share of binge-worthy content these past few months, and to be honest, I was almost tempted to expand this list.
-But given that we still have several more months of awesome content to get through, I figured I'd keep this list small (for now).
-So, without further ado, here are the 10 best shows of 2025 so far, from Netflix's bone-chilling Adolescence to the action-packed thriller, The Night Agent.
+My colleagues and I have consumed our fair share of binge-worthy content these past 12 months, and have narrowed things down to a list of 10 top-notch selects.
+So, without further ado, here are the 10 best shows of 2025, from Netflix's bone-chilling Adolescence to the mind-bending second season of Severance.

 1. Adolescence